All the steps to create a deb package with a DKMS module. It’s assumes a native deb package for simplicity.

 DEST_MODULE_NAME[0]="hv_network_direct_$firmware_version"

-for instance is just a helper variable.
+Note that firmware_version for instance is just a helper variable.

 All the supported variable are described in the

-man page under the DKMS.CONF section.
+dkmsman page under the DKMS.CONF section.

-Then run the dkms mkdsc
+Then run the dkms mkdsc to generate the source package:

 dkms mkdsc -m azure-rdma-driver-142 -v 0.0.1 --dkmsframework framework.conf

-That will be placed in the ./dkms/
+That will be placed in the ./dkms/ directory.
+Example:

 dkms/azure-rdma-driver-142/0.0.1/dsc/azure-rdma-driver-142-dkms_0.0.1.tar.gz